-Lastly, I wanted to share a few tips on what you can do to protect your hearing in loud environments.
+Lastly, I wanted to share a few tips on what you can do to keep your hearing safe in loud environments.
 What can you do to avoid permanent damage, whether or not you have noise-canceling headphones?

 Take Note of the Warning Signs Early

 As I have mentioned, prolonged exposure to loud sounds can immediately cause symptoms of hearing damage to appear.
 If you’ve ever left a concert and entered a quiet environment right after, you may have noticed: